ChainSafe/chainbridge-deploy/cb-sol-cli/docs/deploy.md

   --erc20                      Deploy erc20 contract
   --erc721                     Deploy erc721 contract
-  --centAsset                  Deploy centrifuge asset contract
+  --centAsset                  Deploy centrifuge asset contract --config                     Logs the configuration based on the deployment
 ```

 If you are deploying the Bridge contract, you may want to specify these options as well: